Piranmalai

 Piranmalai is a fortified hill at an elevation of over 2,500 ft.
 This is a last outcrop of the Eastern Ghats, with a Bhairavar temple and five peedas in the rocks of the hill called the Pandava Therthams, is also sacred to the Muslims with a dargah of Waliullah Sheikh Abdullah Shaheb on its peak.
 At the foot hill, there are traces of a moat and Fort Marudhu, which was pulled down in early 19th century.

-One of the seven Vallals, Paari ruled this area.
+One of the seven vallal (freehearted), Paari ruled this area.
 The barren hill is believed to have been covered with dense jungle in the days of Maruthu Pandiyar's rule from late 17th century to 1801.
 It was part of a large jungle that extended from the Eastern Ghats to the Palk Straits.

 The hilly village includes five areas (Piranmalai Main, Mathagupatti, Pudupatti, Pappapatti, Gopalapuram).

 Piranmalai Kodunkundreeswar Temple is a hill temple reached by a flight of steps.